JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

     }
     ```

-#### Connect to platform-specific APIs from the cross-platform code {initial-collapse-state="collapsed"}
+#### Connect to platform-specific APIs from the cross-platform code

-A universally unique identifier (UUID) for `fakeUser` in `LoginDataSource` is generated using the `java.util.UUID` class, which is not available for iOS.
+In the `LoginDataSource` class, a universally unique identifier (UUID) for `fakeUser` is generated using the `java.util.UUID` class, which is not available for iOS.

 ```kotlin
 val fakeUser = LoggedInUser(java.util.UUID.randomUUID().toString(), "Jane Doe")